-[See Student Illness under Health-Related Matters on page 49.]
+[See Student Illness under Health-Related Matters on page 57.]

-IMMUNIZATION (All Grade Levels)
+Immunization (All Grade Levels)

 A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of conscience, including a religious belief, the student will not be immunized.
-For exemptions based on reasons of conscience, only official forms issued by the Texas Department of State Health Services (TDSHS), Immunization Branch, can be honored by the district.
-This form may be obtained by writing the TDSHS Immunization Branch (MC 1946), P.O.
-Box 149347, Austin, Texas 78714-9347; or online at https://corequest.dshs.texas.gov/.
+For exemptions based on reasons of conscience, only official forms issued by the Texas Department of State Health Services (DSHS), Immunization Branch, can be honored by the district.
+This form may be obtained by writing the DSHS Immunization Branch (MC 1946), P.O.
+Box 149347, Austin, Texas 78714-9347; or online at Affidavit Request for Exemption from Immunization.
 The form must be notarized and submitted to the principal or school nurse within 90 days of notarization.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.

-The immunizations required are: diphtheria, tetanus, and pertussis; measles, mumps, and rubella; polio; hepatitis A; hepatitis B; varicella (chicken pox); and meningococcal.
-The school nurse can provide information on age-appropriate doses or on an acceptable physician-validated history of illness required by the TDSHS.
+The immunizations required are: diphtheria, tetanus, and pertussis; rubeola (measles), mumps, and rubella; polio; hepatitis A; hepatitis B; varicella (chicken pox); and meningococcal.
+The school nurse can provide information on age-appropriate doses or on an acceptable physician-validated history of illness required by TDSHS.
 Proof of immunization may be established by personal records from a licensed physician or public health clinic with a signature or rubber-stamp validation.